 In 2018, the City of Hyattsville commissioned a study to develop a comprehensive plan to improve existing transportation infrastructure, carry out new projects, and determine priorities for the next 20 years.
-You can review the Hyattsville Transportation Study's final report by clicking here or on the cover of the report itself.
+You can review the Hyattsville Transportation Study's final report by clicking here.

 The City of Hyattsville has access to a wide variety of transportation options.

 The City is located on WMATA's green line, and two stops are within City limits - West Hyattsville and Prince George's Plaza.
 From these stops it is less than a ten-minute ride to some of Washington, D.C.'s, prime neighborhoods for entertainment and work.

 The City is served by more than a dozen bus routes.
 For route schedules, please search the bus route you are interested in.
 If you need assistance, please call us at 301-985-5000.

 The City's Call-a-Bus offers seniors and people with disabilities transportation to medical appointments, pharmacies and grocery stores within a six-mile radius of the City.
 The bus offers curb-to-curb service from outside a resident's home to their destination Monday-Friday between the hours of 9 a.m. and 4:30 p.m.
 The fare is $1 each way and registration is free.
 Reservations must be made 24 hours in advance by calling (301) 985-5000.